Task Force Faith: Casualties

-During the night of 1 December, hundreds of survivors from the task force reached Marine positions south of the reservoir at Hagaru-ri.
+According to Daniel L. Davis, an analyst and defense expert, of the 2,500 men in Task Force Faith (RCT-31) who began the withdrawal on December 1, fewer than 350 reached Marine positions at Hagaru-ri, south of the Chosin Reservoir, in fighting condition.

 Several hundred more were rescued the following day by Marine jeep patrols.
 Some soldiers taken prisoner by the Chinese were released a few hours later.
-Of the 2,500 troops trapped by the Chinese north of the roadblock, about 1,500 eventually made it back to American lines, the majority of them wounded or badly frostbitten.
 Over 1,000 soldiers of Task Force Faith were killed or died in Chinese captivity, about a third of the original strength of RCT-31.

 RCT-31 was the largest American unit destroyed except for the 8th Cavalry Regiment, previously destroyed to the west, and the 2nd Infantry Division, rendered ineffective due to one third casualties, near Kunu-ri, also to the west.
 Casualties for the opposing Chinese 80th and 81st Divisions are not known precisely, but are believed to be extremely heavy.
 Both divisions were not identified again on the battlefield until early April 1951.
 Chinese record claims 4,300 killed and seriously wounded.
 This number does not include the many Chinese soldiers who froze to death due to a lack of winter clothing.

 The majority of RCT-31 survivors, suffering from wounds and/or frostbite, were evacuated to hospitals in Japan.
 7th Division units comprising the task force were soon reconstituted, going back into battle in February 1951.